What Is CBD Oil? Our Ultimate Guide

 Bioavailability of CBD Tinctures

 A tincture is a liquid — usually an oil or an alcohol base — which has been infused with CBD oil.
 CBD oil tinctures are taken by mouth.
-When taken using this method, the CBD in the tincture can be absorbed pretty easily.
+If you decide to use CBD with this method, the CBD in the tincture can be absorbed pretty easily.

 It is generally assumed that the bioavailability of CBD in tinctures is twice that of edibles — anywhere from 10 to 40%.